junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Bobby barely huffed.

 Even Jimmy couldn't stop wondering if that really was.
 Now that he was useless, and the angel was still out there, doing God knows what.
-He couldn't stop wondering what's the use of his life and the meaning of it all for the next many days.
+He couldn't stop wondering what the use of his life and the meaning of it all were for the next many days.

 <br>